Awards & Honors

 Tracy Davis was a Ph.D. candidate in higher education and organizational change when she was selected as Student Regent.

 Davis grew up in Seal Beach, Calif., and earned her bachelor's degree in anthropology from UCLA in 1995.
-She received the Chancellor's Service Award at graduation and later worked with students as an outreach and admissions officer for UCLA.
+She received the Chancellor's Service Award at graduation and later worked with students as an outreach and admission officer for UCLA.

 Initially seeking a career in television production, Davis worked for CNN in Washington, D.C., and in New York, but switched paths after making a chance presentation to a group of "at risk" students.